JulianNguyenHuu/current_projects/README.md

 I am fairly unhappy with the state of documentation I have seen so far and as most people, Microsoft Word and I have our differences.
 I am looking into creating a LaTeX Template which accounts for code syntax, structure and generally everything that is somehow connected to SAP.
 This project is of very low priority, therefore this will take some time.

+3. Image Recognition of Invoice to SAP SD 18.04.2019 Using images/scans of invoices, create XML, Upload to SD.